 When budgeting for college, don’t forget to take into account personal expenses, like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.

 Now, let’s look at the breakdown of all expenses, to get a better idea of how much students can expect to shell out for Parkland College.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Parkland College undergrads use financial aid to to cover the cost of tuition.
 In 2021, 2,116 of the 7,291 undergrads enrolled received financial aid.
-Parkland College meets 54 percent of the demonstrated financial need for undergraduates.
+Parkland College meets 54% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $6,586 a year.

 |Most Common Loans for Parkland College Students|

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.

 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
 For more information on Parkland College financial aid, keep reading, or visit their financial aid website.